 I’M INTERESTED IN BEING AN FE PARTICIPANT.
 WHAT DO I DO?

-APPLY or if applications are closed, sign up for the Mac ’n Cheese Productions email list.
+Apply or if applications are closed, sign up for the Mac ’n Cheese Productions email list to be notified when they’re open.

 I’M INTERESTED IN BEING AN FE TEACHER.
 WHAT DO I DO?